 The Slave Dwelling Project’s mission is to identify and assist property owners with documenting and preserving extant slave dwellings and they bring people together to talk about these important spaces of American history.
 While Belle Grove’s slave quarters have long ago been removed, the Joseph McGill (pictured below), Founder of the Slave Dwelling Project will discuss the lower level of the Manor House, one place where the enslaved worked and may have slept.
 There will also be an opportunity to learn about the archaeological evidence that has been found where Belle Grove’s slave quarters once stood.
-The Hite family at Belle Grove owned and enslaved 276 men, women, and children from 1783 to 1851 and we are committed to learning more about their lives, contributions to the success of the plantation, and to remember and honor their legacy.
-We will be posting the full schedule for the event as soon as it becomes available.
+The Hite family at Belle Grove owned and enslaved 276 men, women, and children from 1783 to 1851 and we are committed to learning more about their lives and agency, contributions to the success of the plantation, and to remember and honor their legacy.

 Pictured below are Joseph McGill, Founder of the Slave Dwelling Project.
 Cheyney McKnight, Founder of Not Your Momma's History, and Dontavius Williams, Fouunder of The Chronicles of Adam on their previous visits to Belle Grove Plantation.
 We are honored to have them travel during this challenging time to visit us again for this special program.

 Thank you to our sponsors & Partners for this EVENT